Sun Met: Ricky Rick & Reason show you how to standout in a two-piece suit

 Reason caused a stir on the arm of his – equally elegant –girlfriend, Loot Love.
 He spruced up a fairly traditional blue suit with bright explosions of print and colour, lending a classic look some distinctively African, ultra-contemporary flair.

-Steal their style: Don’t be afraid of experimenting with unlikely combinations –it could be the easiest way to make a simple suit your own.
+Steal his style: Don’t be afraid of experimenting with unlikely combinations – it could be the easiest way to make a simple suit your own.

 K.O.: KNOCKOUT ROMEO